Understanding and Implementing Brand Positioning Models

 Positioning helps define the reasons for customers to buy specific products and services, and a businesses position should comprise of its key qualities and values that are synonymous with its business.
 A positioning strategy is crucial when it comes to reflecting your brand personality, shaping brand perception, and retaining brand loyalty.

-You can read more about what positioning is here – because in this piece, we’re going to get into the nitty gritty of how to identify and implement brand positioning models.
+You can read more about what positioning is here, because we’re now going to get into the nitty gritty of how to identify and implement brand positioning models.

 Is brand positioning important?

 Positioning is a key element in the successful marketing of any organisation.
-A brand that hasn’t secured a clear position in the customer’s mind is easily discarded and replaced by one that has.
+A brand that hasn’t secured a clear position in its potential customers’ minds is easily discarded and replaced by one that has.
 Premium pricing and competitive advantage are largely dependent on the customer’s perception that the product or service in question, is unique.

 Positioning is widely considered to be one of the most important decisions made when it comes to brand building.
 The positioning model adopted depends on many things, like the product, USP (unique selling proposition), competitors, market positioning, market segmentation, and so on.